Kashu7100/Recreation-of-Nature/README.md

 ## Index

 ###  1. ![patterns](/patterns)
-This section will get into the emergence of natural patterns.
+This section will get into the emergence of patterns in nature.
 ###  2. ![swarms](/swarm)
 This section will get into the emergent phenomenon in group behavior and swarm intelligence.